Adeaphon/palettest/README.md

 the images in the first place.
 That's where Palettest comes in.

 Palettest is a Java library designed to help people test images.
 It contains a whole suite of functions designed to make every part of testing images easier.
-However, it's main purpose is to let you test the color palette being used in the image.
+Some of these functions are designed to save you writing a few lines of code, but the bit that is unique is the ability to easily test the color palette being used in the image.

 ## Contents